Is the Seahawks’ run of success over? Russell Wilson is the obvious factor, but there’s more to it than that

 Still, as long as they have Wilson under center and under contract — which they do through the 2023 season — and he avoids a major injury, they are going to remain a team to be reckoned with.

-Maybe the main lesson here is that the Seahawks need to do everything within their power ensure there is no divorce with Wilson in the offseason or thereafter.
+Maybe the main lesson here is that the Seahawks need to do everything within their power to ensure there is no divorce with Wilson in the offseason or thereafter.
 For without Wilson, there’s no doubt that the demise of the championship era of the Seahawks would be complete, and the rebuilding era would be upon us.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.